The Death of Superman: Development

 The media attention caused Carlin to delay Superman's resurrection beyond The Adventures of Superman #500.
-Furthermore, the teams knew bringing Superman back in that issue would be illogical and held an emergency summit at a hotel in Terrytown, New York, where they plotted the final parts of the story.
+Furthermore, the teams knew bringing Superman back in that issue would be illogical and held an emergency summit at a hotel in Tarrytown, New York, where they plotted the final parts of the story.
 The teams considered bringing Superman back harder than killing him, as they did not want to make fans feel like they had been cheated.
 They decided to introduce a new version of Superman before bringing back the original, but the writers each had different ideas.
 Simonson suggested that each writer create their own Superman, which not only solved the problem of what this new character should be like but also let the creative teams have independence after years of forced collaboration.
 These characters, known as the Supermen, were created using three existing characters (Eradicator, Superboy, and Hank Henshaw) and a new one (John Henry Irons).
 According to Bogdanove, they used the Supermen to reinforce "what makes Superman so super".

 Stern characterized Eradicator as an "Old Testament" Superman who was more alien than human and compared his character to Jack Kirby's Silver Surfer.
 He wanted the character to be introduced in a way that readers would not be able to tell he was Eradicator until revealed.
 Karl Kesel conceived Superboy for another series he pitched to editor Karen Berger beforehand and characterized him as "an MTV generation" Superman.
 Jurgens chose to reintroduce Henshaw, whom he created a few years earlier, with his Cyborg Superman.
 He hoped to trick readers into thinking Henshaw was the real Superman before revealing him as a villain.
 Simonson and Bogdanove based Irons (Steel), an "everyman as Superman", on the African American folk hero John Henry and the Marvel character Iron Man.
-Additional replacements, including "Little-Boy Superman" and "Rock-Creature Superman" were created but never used.
+Additional replacements, including "Little-Boy Superman" and "Rock-Creature Superman", were created but never used.
 Even if their original idea was altered, each writer maintained a sense of individuality for their Superman.

 The Adventures of Superman #500 was Ordway's last issue on the title, as he wanted to spend time with his family.
 His contract was supposed to expire with issue #499 (February 1993) but he desired to end his run on a "historical" note.
 Ordway also hoped to use a character from The Sandman, Death, in issue #500 but was unable to do so because of an editorial mandate barring characters from DC's mature comics line appearing in mainstream books like Superman.
 Kesel replaced him afterward.
 Because Jurgens did not want to simply use Superman's classic design when he was revived, he gave him long hair.
 The teams also deepened the red and blue of Superman's costume to signify that things would not be entirely the same for him.
 Superman briefly wore a black suit after his revival; this design came from a sketch Bogdanove made at a meeting.